the best way to learn Italian

 3. Practice speaking as much as possible

 Speaking is the most crucial part of language learning.
-Find a conversation partner, join a language exchange group, or take advantage of the speaking opportunities in your language course.
+Find an Italian friend, join a language exchange group, or take advantage of the speaking opportunities in your language course.

 4. Learn grammar in context